- This event has passed.

 The Bactrian Camel is not to be confused with the wild Bactrian Camel.
 While closely related to each other, they are two different species with the wild Bactrian Camel highly endangered.
 Its population in Mongolia is estimated at only 450 individuals.

-Accommodation in Mongolia comes in different options, from modern hotels to home stays with herder families.
-Use our Hotel Booking Portal to find the best deals via Agoda or Booking.com.
+Mongolia hotels comes in different options, from modern hotels to home stays with herder families.
+To search for accommodation in Mongolia, enter your dates in our hotel comparison engine to search hundreds of sites for the best deals:

 Credit images: Stone Horse Expeditions